 Circular 0056/2011 can be accessed here: https://www.education.ie/en/Circulars-and-Forms/Active-Circulars/cl0056_2011.pdf

-Pupils in 2nd, 4th and 6th class must sit standardised tests in May/June, with aggregated results subsequently reported to the Department of Education and Skills (DES).
-However, schools may wish to administer the tests to other class levels near the start of the school year.
-In this case, the class level in question should sit the test one Level below e.g. pupils at the start of 3rd class should take the Level 2 test.
-For maths in particular, this will ensure that pupils have covered all of the content of the assessment.
+Pupils in 2nd, 4th and 6th class typically sit standardised tests in May/June, with aggregated results subsequently reported to the Department of Education and Skills (DES).
+However, schools may wish also to administer the tests near the start of the school year (to these and/or other class levels).
+Where this occurs, the class level in question should generally sit the test one level below e.g. pupils at the start of 3rd class should take the Level 2 test.
+For mathematics in particular, this will ensure that pupils have covered all of the content of the assessment.

-In addition, if pupils take the same Level of the test within the same calendar year (i.e. spring followed by autumn), it is advisable for pupils to receive a different form of the test on each occasion to reduce practice effects.
+If pupils take the same Level of the test within the same academic year (i.e. autumn followed by spring), or the same calendar year (i.e. spring followed by autumn), it is advisable for pupils to receive a different form of the test on each occasion to reduce practice effects.

 In line with the 1999 Primary School Mathematics Curriculum (PSMC) pupils can use calculators for some questions in the New DPMT for Levels 4, 5 and 6 (usually 4th to 6th class).